-Notify your high school and/or previous college to send a copy of your Official Transcript to: FRC Admissions & Records, 570 Golden Eagle Ave, Quincy, CA 95971.
+Notifyyour high school and/or previous college to send a copy of your Official Transcript to: FRC Admissions & Records, 570 Golden Eagle Ave, Quincy, CA 95971.
+Academic Advisors review previous coursework and overall GPA to assist with course placement.
 You will be allowed to register initially with an unofficial transcript, but official transcripts must be received prior to registering for subsequent semesters, and for accepting transfer credit toward a degree.